 By default you’ll zoom to 100% of the original image size.
 But you can change this with [+] or [-] or by adjusting the slider in the toolbar.

 Press the [SPACEBAR] again to leave zoom mode and return to standard mode where the image fits to your screen size.

-Press [/] to open and close the The Close-Ups panel, or click the tab on the right.
+Press [/] to open and close the The Close-Ups panel in Face Mode, or click the icon at the top of the vertical toolbar.

-The line and ellipse below each face are our AI-powered Assessments.
+The icons below each face are our Face Assessments.

 Once you’re happy with your selection it’s time to edit your images.

 Click the [SHIP] button to get your images into Lightroom Classic (mac and windows) or Lightroom CC, Photoshop (Camera Raw) and Capture One (mac only).

 Now you can pick from various options, including which catalog you want to ship to (mac and windows) and which images you want to ship (mac only).